xcube-dev/xcube/docs/source/webapi.rst

 * Get places (GeoJSON features including vector data) that can be associated with xcube datasets;
-* Perform compute operations on datasets, with the results calculated on demand and presented as new, dynamically generated datasets.
+* Perform compute operations on datasets, with the results calculated on demand and presented as new, dynamically generated datasets;
+* Retrieve coverages backed by datasets using the OGC API - Coverages API.

 Later versions of API will also allow for xcube dataset management including generation, modification, and deletion of xcube datasets.